 The Acer Spin 5 also comes with its own stylus included.
 While not the most convincing in terms of how solid it feels, it does have its own charging and housing port on the side of the laptop and it can charge in only a few seconds, so you should never miss a moment of inspiration.
 The laptop has an impressive 12-hour battery life, which lets you draw almost wherever you are without having to worry about plugging it in.

 The keyboard has a nice spacious layout and good travel on the keys.
 In fact, as a laptop, it's wonderful, and powerful too with 11th gen Intel processors.
-We found battery life was also very good, hitting around 12 hours in our battery-life test.
+We found battery life was also very good, hitting around 12 hours in our tests.

 The new Evo-certified Lenovo Yoga 9i was released in January 2022 and has proved to be a very decent laptop for drawing.
 That Evo certification means it comes with a new, modern, Intel Core processor.
 It offers over nine hours of battery life, will wake up in under a second, making it one of the most powerful laptops on this list.

-As a 2-in-1, it can be used as a traditional laptop, or with the keyboard flipped back to a tablet-like device.
+As a hybrid laptop, it can be used as a traditional laptop, or with the keyboard flipped back to a tablet-like device.
 This is ideal for drawing on the 16:9 full HD display.
-Best of all, it comes with the Lenovo Active Pen stylus, which can be stored in the laptop's body for safe keeping - and to keep it charged.
+Best of all, it comes with the Lenovo Active Pen stylus, which can be stored in the laptop's body for safe keeping, and to keep it charged.

 This is a convenient inclusion because most of the other options in my list don't include the stylus as part of the package, meaning you have to buy one separately, so it's a money-saver to get the excellent Lenovo Active Pen stylus packaged with the laptop.

-The Microsoft Surface Laptop 4 is not the latest Surface model as it's been superseded by the Microsoft Surface Laptop Studio, but this is still a highly capable machine, and a great option for those either looking for a cheaper alternative to the Studio or an all-around laptop with good drawing capabilities.
+The Microsoft Surface Laptop 4 is not the latest Surface model as it's been superseded by the Microsoft Surface Laptop Studio (number one on our list).
+However, it's still a highly capable machine, and a great option for those either looking for a cheaper alternative to the Studio or an all-around laptop with good drawing capabilities.